Topics on this page

 - you are a mechanic, parts-person, or salesperson primarily selling automobiles, trucks or farm equipment.

-Employers must make certain deductions from your paycheck to pay for your federal, state, and local income taxes, and taxes under the Federal Insurance Contributions Act (“FICA”), which pays for your future Social Security and Medicare benefits.
+Employers must make certain deductions from your paycheck to pay for your federal, state, and local income taxes as well as taxes under the Federal Insurance Contributions Act (“FICA”), which pays for your future Social Security and Medicare benefits.
 Employers and employees split the costs of FICA taxes, with employers and employees each paying half.

 When you start a job, you are given a W-4 form.
 If you complete the W-4 correctly, the right amount of taxes should be taken out of your paychecks.

-Certain counties, such as Montgomery County and Baltimore City, have their own living wage laws for employers who contract with those local governments.
+Note that certain counties, such as Montgomery County and Baltimore City, have their own living wage laws for employers who contract with those local governments, and this can be a higher amount.

 - you are under the age of 17;